EasyAce-Edu/assignment/README.md

 ### Requirements
 - You must use Backbone.js as the framework to build your single page web app
 - You must use UW Open Data API as the only data source (If you don't have an API key, create one)
-- You must use Backbone's Collection and Model to communicate with UW Open Data API (e.g. no direct jQuery Ajax calls)
+- You must use Backbone's Collection and Model to communicate with the API (e.g. no direct jQuery Ajax calls)

 ### Resources